How Can I Use Computer Vision To Read Charts?

 by Amit Jnagal, on May 12, 2017 1:45:00 PM PDT

-Let me explain it with an example.
+Let us explain it with an example.
 Take a look at this chart:

-- Recognize that is a chart, that is not a big problem.
-You can do that easily by training your algorithm with charts of different types.
-In fact, it will also tell you what type of chart this is - perhaps a time series chart.
+Recognize that is a chart, and that is not a big problem.
+You can do that easily by training your algorithm with charts of different types as training data.
+In fact, by deploying basic machine learning techniques, it will also tell you what type of chart this is - perhaps a time series chart.

-- Understand that there are two axes for this chart and their values vary from 0 to 100 for the Y axis and Dec 2007 to October 2008 for X axis.
-This is fairly complex - first you need to employ OCR in some capacity to get the data properly and figure out which data aligns to which axis.
+Understand that there are two axes for this chart and their values vary from 0 to 100 for the Y axis and Dec 2007 to October 2008 for the X axis.
+This is fairly complex - first, you need to employ OCR in some capacity to efficiently accomplish the data mining and figure out which data aligns to which axis.

 In August 2008, the average temperature in NY was 80 degrees and for San Francisco, it was 60 degrees.
 This is not trivial, even for a human being.
 This is a relatively simple chart, here is a little more complex chart:

-- Which city is hotter in May - June?
-(This is relatively easy if you have solved the reading of the chart)
+This is relatively easy if you have solved the reading of the chart

-- Was this a harsh winter for New York?
-(The algorithm cannot answer this question without access to external data.
-It needs to figure out what are temperatures NY has had over the past 10, 20 years and then match these values to arrive at an answer)
+The algorithm cannot answer this question without access to external data.
+It needs to figure out what temperatures NY has been over the past 10, 20 years and then match these values to arrive at an answer

-- When is the most comfortable time to visit New York?
-(Now we are talking about stuff that is not even there on the chart.
-The algorithm first needs to figure out what comfortable time means in the context of this chart and then figure out an answer)
+Now, we are talking about stuff that is not even there on the chart.
+The algorithm first needs to figure out what comfortable time means in the context of this chart and then figure out an answer.

-- Data & Interpretation Constraints - It also helps tremendously if you know the type of graph that you need to interpret.
-It is a lot easier to build algorithms that have to read weather charts with two cities' information in them rather than a generic time series chart.
-Try to build a solution with some constraints to improve accuracy.
+It also helps tremendously if you know the type of graph that you need to interpret.
+It is a lot easier to build relevant AI Index and algorithms that have to read weather charts with two cities' information in them rather than a generic time series chart.
+Try to create a solution with some constraints to improve accuracy.